tinne26/kage-desk/tutorials/intro/03_position_input.md

 func Fragment(position vec4, _ vec2, _ vec4) vec4
 ```

 As you may expect, the `position` argument tells us what pixel we are working with.
-If the position is `(0, 0)`, we are working with the pixel at the top-left corner of the screen.
-If it's `(320, 240)`, it's probably somewhere closer to the middle of the screen.
-Know also that position coordinates are global, not local.
+If the position is `(0.5, 0.5)`, we are working with the pixel at the top-left corner of the screen.
+If it's `(320.5, 240.5)`, it's probably somewhere closer to the middle of the screen.
+And yes, notice that we receive the positions at the *center* of the pixel, not at the corner!
+So, we have `(0.5, 0.5)`, not `(0, 0)`!
+This is kind of a subtle detail that you will almost never need to think about consciously, but if you are a mad dev obsessed with subpixel perfect centering... let me tell you that it helps.

+Another important fact to be aware of is that position coordinates are global, not local.
 If we received a 400x400 screen image on our game's `Draw()` function and we drew a shader on the bottom right quadrant, on the shader we would see x and y coordinates go from 200 to 399, not 0 to 199.

 Back to the topic: so we have this `vec4` position... but, if Ebitengine is a 2D game engine, why does the position have 4 components?
 Mostly convention.
 In 3D, `Z` and `W` components are relevant (`W` is used for perspective projection), but in Ebitengine they are both always 0 so you can ignore them.
 You may even do this for comfort:
 ```Golang